Duchy of Massa and Carrara: History

-Within two generations the Malaspina family died out in male descent and Ricciarda, Iacopo's niece and last direct heir of the lineage, married in 1520 with Lorenzo Cybo, a member of an influential family of Genoese aristocrats related to the Medici and Pope Innocent VIII.
-From the marriage the new Cybo-Malaspina family originated: the son of Ricciarda and Lorenzo, Alberico I Cybo-Malaspina obtained the government of Massa and Carrara in 1554.
-Under his administration the fiefdom experienced a very favorable period of development, thanks also to the advantageous economic situation in the marble market, which was in great demand by the Renaissance courts of the time.
-Alberico I, aware that his statelet was surrounded by more powerful and influential neighbors, decided to submit to the Holy Roman Empire of Charles V of Habsburg in 1554.
-Thanks to its cultural and economic successes, the city of Carrara obtained the rank of marquisate in 1558.
-In 1568 Massa was elevated to principality by the Emperor Maximilian II.
-In 1664 Leopold I of Habsburg raised the Principality of Massa to the rank of duchy and the Marquisate of Carrara to a principality.
+At the end of long struggles for control over the marquisate, Giulio, the eldest son of Lorenzo and Ricciarda, was beheaded in Milan, in 1548, by order of Charles V on charges of treason.
+Thus, it was up to his younger brother, Alberico I Cybo-Malaspina (in fact, likely fathered by Cardinal Cybo), to succeed their mother as Marquis of Massa and Carrara in 1553.
+Under his 70-year rule the fiefdom experienced a very favorable period of development, thanks also to the advantageous economic situation in the marble market, which was in great demand by the Renaissance courts of the time.
+Alberico I, aware that his statelet was surrounded by more powerful and influential neighbors, continued his mother's policy of alignment with the Holy Roman Empire of Charles V of Habsburg, who officially confirmed his investiture of the fiefdom in 1554.
+In 1568 Massa and Carrara were elevated respectively to marquisate and to principality by the Emperor Maximilian II.
+In 1664, during the rule of Alberico II, Leopold I of Habsburg raised the Principality of Massa to the rank of duchy and the Marquisate of Carrara to a principality.

-The Cybo-Malaspina took the title of Dukes of Massa and Princes of Carrara starting from Alberico II.
-In 1741 Maria Teresa Cybo-Malaspina, the only representative of the family, married Ercole III d'Este, the only male heir of the Duchy of Modena and Reggio.
-Their daughter Maria Beatrice d'Este thus had the government on both territories, which however remained separate state entities until her death.